 Evidence of intent

-There are several situations involving business negotiations or purchase and sale agreements where an MOU is beneficial.
-For example, banks may require evidence of intent to enter into a deal before they promise to grant financing.
+Several situations involve business negotiations or purchase and sale agreements where an MOU is beneficial.
+For example, banks may require evidence of intent to enter a deal before they promise to grant financing.

 Good faith intention

-Without a valid MOU, either party may question the other’s commitment and simply walk away when negotiating terms.
-The parties can sign an MOU to show each other a good faith intention to work out a deal.
+Neither party may question the other’s commitment without a valid MOU and walk away when negotiating terms.
+The parties can sign an MOU to show each other a good faith intention to negotiate a deal.

-Similarly, parties may know they want to enter into a business deal with one another, but they aren’t quite ready to sign a legally binding contract.
+Similarly, parties may know they want to enter into a business deal with one another but aren’t quite ready to sign a legally binding contract.
 An MOU serves to move the deal forward in incremental steps.

 Writing an MOU is also beneficial by setting the expectations of all parties involved.
-The process frequently begins with each party drafting their own initial MOU, indicating preferred outcomes, ideal terms, and what points may be non-negotiable.
-This is each party’s starting point for negotiations in producing a mutually accepted MOU agreement.
+The process frequently begins with each party drafting their initial MOU, indicating preferred outcomes, ideal terms, and what points may be non-negotiable.
+This is each party’s starting point for negotiating a mutually accepted MOU agreement.